-ATTENTION: In addition to our regular M-F 9am to 4pm hours our physical store at 3758 W. Washington Rd.
-Ithaca, Mi is open Saturdays from 9am to 1pm.
+Visit our physical store at 3758 W. Washington Rd.
+Ithaca, Mi.
+48847 Mon. - Thur.
+8am - 6pm.
+Friday 9am - 4pm. and Saturdays from 9am to 1pm.
 Denny will be happy to answer your questions.
-The same items featured in the online store are available at the physical store location.
-Map We also have several open box items available at a reduced price.
+The same products featured in our online store are available at the physical store location.

 Ask Denny TV Antenna Questions Begins Here

-How can I select my own outdoor digital TV antenna?
+How can I select my own outdoor digital HDTV antenna?

 Denny, I'm interested in either your EZ HD or the HD Stacker.
 How do I know which outdoor digital antenna is best for me?
 I plan to install outside on the roof.
 There are four HDTV televisions connected.
 Is there a way I can know which TV antenna is best for my location.
 Thanx bruce